-The Company conducts business in two segments: Work Truck Attachments and Work Truck Solutions.
-Under this reporting structure, the Company's two reportable business segments are as follows:
+We conduct business in two segments: Work Truck Attachments and Work Truck Solutions.
+Under this reporting structure, our two reportable business segments are as follows:

 Work Truck Attachments.
 The Work Truck Attachments segment includes our operations that manufacture and sell snow and ice control attachments and other products sold under the FISHER®, WESTERN®, and SNOWEX® brands, as well as our vertically integrated products.
-As described under "Seasonality and Year-To- Year Variability," the Work Truck Attachments segment is seasonal and, as a result, its results of operations can vary from quarter-to-quarter and from year-to-year.
+As described under "Seasonality and Year-To-Year Variability," the Work Truck Attachments segment is seasonal and, as a result, its results of operations can vary from quarter-to-quarter and from year-to-year.